WittmannF/visual-ml/README.md

-# VisualML: visualization of machine learning models
+# VisualML: Visualization of machine learning models

 Visual ML is a library for visualizing the decision boundary of multi-dimensional machine learning models from sklearn using 2D projections of pairs of features.
 Here's an example: